-The prices of Gold Commodity had seen the minor changes the last Monday.
+The Gold rates Commodity had seen the minor changes the last Monday.
 As the trade negotiations and war is escalating between the United States and China, investors are left with no other options than to wait for the clarification.
-Furthermore, the postponement of the important divorce deal vote by the British government had a major impact on the gold prices this year.
+Furthermore, the postponement of the important divorce deal votes by the British government had a major impact on the gold rates this year.

 According to Stephen Innes (the market strategist), the share market is expanding by leaps and bounds.
-It is already pretty large and the continuous rumours about the United States and China trade war have led to a lot of fuss around the globe.
-Most of the investors are waiting for the right period i.e. when the gold prices are pulled back so that they could enter the market and begin the investment.
+It is already pretty large and the continuous rumors about the United States and China trade war have led to a lot of fuss around the globe.
+Most of the investors are waiting for the right period i.e., when the gold rates are pulled back so that they could enter the market and begin the investment.

 One thing that has always been supportive towards the gold is the recessionary concern and as long as this fear stays in the main headlines, gold will never fade from the investment market.
 If the current situation is taken into consideration, we do not have any particular means to drive this metal commodity in a specific direction.